kellynkts/Udacity_Data_Analyst_Nanodegree/P7-Design_an_A-B_Test/README.md

 > #### For each metric, explain both why you did or did not use it as an invariant metric and why you did or did not use it as an evaluation metric.
 Also, state what results you will look for in your evaluation metrics in order to launch the experiment.

 * **Number of cookies**: *An ideal invariant metric as the cookies load before visitors see the experiment page, hence number of visitors should not vary between control and experiment groups.*
 * **Number of user-ids**: *Not a good invariant metric because the number of visitors who enrolled in the free trial is dependent on the experiment.
-Also, not a good evaluation metric because the number of visitors may be different between the control and experiment groups.*
+Also, not a good evaluation metric since this metric does not have a denominator hence it cannot be normalized for differences that exist between control and experiment groups.*
 * **Number of clicks**: *Similar to* **Number of cookies** *, this is an ideal invariant metric because the clicks happened before visitors see the experiment page, and are thus independent of both control and experiment groups.*
 * **Click-through-probability**: *Similar to* **Number of cookies** and **Number of clicks** *, this is an ideal invariant metric because the clicks happened before visitors see the experiment page, and are thus independent of both control and experiment groups.*
 * **Gross conversion**: *Not a good invariant metric because the number of visitors who enrolled in the free trial is dependent on the experiment i.e. visitors who cannot agree to the "at least 5-hours per week" recommendation are suggested not to enroll.
 But it is a good evalution metric since it is dependent on the results of the experiment.*